top of page

 GROW then arranged access to a weed identification course for him paid for by GROW using its bursary fund (kindly donated by corporate Patron Tatton Estate Management).

-John has some learning difficulties
+Jane has some learning difficulties

 Dan's not been so well